 It was shown that the oxidized-Allende subgroup contains twice the amount of matrix and half the amount of chondrules as the reduced subgroup.
 As a consequence, the oxidized-Allende subgroup has experienced significant metasomatic alteration of primary minerals producing nepheline, sodalite, andradite, sulfides, magnetite, and other secondary phases (Amelin and Krot, 2007).
 The oxidized-Bali subgroup exhibits a still higher degree of aqueous alteration than the oxidized-Allende subgroup, which can be observed in the replacement of the primary mesostasis and FeNi-metal by phyllosilicates, magnetite, sulfides, and other secondary phases.
 The reduced subgroup exhibits a much lower degree of alteration than the oxidized subgroups (for more mineralogical relationships, see Appendix I, Carbonaceous Chondrites).

-A recent study was undertaken by Bonal et al. (2004, 2006) to refine the subtypes of several CV3 chondrites.
+A study was undertaken by Bonal et al. (2004, 2006) to refine the subtypes of several CV3 chondrites.
 They utilized several methods to obtain their data, including Raman spectrometry of organic material, a petrologic study of Fe zoning in olivine phenocrysts, presolar grain abundance, and a noble gas study.
 These methods are in contrast to that of TL sensitivity data of feldspar which is typically used to determine subtypes of ordinary chondrites and which was previously applied to the CV3 chondrites.
-They suggest that TL sensitivity data is not applicable to aqueously altered carbonaceous chondrites because of loss of feldspars through dissolution, leading to an underestimate of the petrologic subtypes.
+They suggest that TL sensitivity data are not applicable to aqueously altered carbonaceous chondrites because of loss of feldspars through dissolution, leading to an underestimate of the petrologic subtypes.
 They have redefined the petrologic subtypes of the common CV3 members as follows:

 These differences in petrologic subtype are explained by Greenwood et al. (2009) in their study of CV and CK chondrite relationships.
 They assert that there is a decoupling between the silicate and organic components with respect to measurements involving thermal metamorphism.